The Case For Less Is Getting Louder, But Can Fashion Degrowth Really Work?

 A small but mighty cohort of fashion designers is embracing degrowth, shifting away from seasonal hype and expansion to prioritize sustainability, scarcity, and long-term value.
 Can they make it the industry norm?

 In 1930, the average American woman owned approximately nine outfits.
 Today, that number has increased substantially; Americans now purchase nearly 70 new garments annually.
-For the typical Monday-Friday office worker, that means they have enough clothes to avoid repeating wears for an entire month, at least.
+For the typical Monday-Friday office worker, that means enough clothes to avoid repeating outfits for an entire month, if not longer.

-But, as the industry faces more calls for accountability, some designers are asking: Are we finally circling back to simpler times?
-These designers are prioritizing restraint, which many in the industry have long considered anathema.
-Not just aesthetic restraint, but economic.
-Some are shrinking their operations.
-Others are refusing growth altogether.
+But, as the fashion industry faces more calls for accountability, some designers are asking: Are we finally circling back to simpler times?
+These designers are prioritizing a less-is-more philosophy, which many in the industry have long considered anathema.
+Some are shrinking their operations, others are refusing growth altogether.
 And a few are even questioning whether success should be measured by profit margins at all.
-It’s the era of fashion degrowth, and it’s just getting started.
+We’re now in the era of fashion degrowth, and, funny enough, it’s growing.

 “We’ve discovered that even though we are all about simplicity, sustainable materials, recycling, and all those important things, we still have been producing way too much product,” designer Eileen Fisher told Vogue in 2020.
 “We are pleasing too many masters.
 We have lost track of the center of our concept, a little.”
 Fisher’s done her part to walk back from overproduction.
 The label’s Renew take-back program, launched in 2009, has collected more than 2 million garments for resale, repair, or reinvention.
 Rather than cycle endlessly through trends, the brand recirculates its own pieces, giving customers a curated sense of continuity rather than churn.